Strategies in Screen Industries

 The course investigates screen industries and their evolution in the last few decades.
 In particular, it focuses on:

-a) the strategies adopted by public and private companies;
+a) the strategies adopted by public and private media companies;

 b) the policies introduced by supra-national institutions and organizations (European Union, WTO, etc.), as well as by national governments and local/regional public administrations;